microsoft/mlops-llm-application-service/python/sk_financial_analyst/README.md

 ### Configuration

+#### Azure OpenAI

+You need to have access to an Azure OpenAI service and have at least one model deployed.
+Follow [this instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource) if you need to create one.

-#### config.yaml
+#### Bing Search

-Before running the code, create the `sk_financial_analyst/llm_application/config.yaml` file, using the provided `sk_financial_analyst/llm_application/config_sample.yaml` as example, and enter the needed values for your resource endpoints and deployment names.

-You need only to enter the Azure OpenAI model deployment names in your Azure OpenAI service you want to use for each assistant, as well as your Azure Key Vault endpoint.
+You need to have access to a Bing Search service API.
+Follow [this instructions](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource) if you need to create one.

 #### Azure Key Vault